JesusValeraDev/JesusValeraDev.github.io/content/2024-06-01-the-importance-of-tests-in-our-software.md

 <div class="separator"></div>

-Writing tests in software development is like having a quality control mechanism that helps you build better, more reliable software. **It saves time, reduces headaches, and ultimately leads to happier users**.
+Writing tests in software development is like having a quality control mechanism that helps you build better and more reliable software. **It saves time, reduces headaches, and ultimately leads to happier users**.
 Plus, it's a **skill that's highly valued** in the tech industry.

 If you're not already writing tests, now's a great time to start! 💯